-This original acrylic painting is the first piece in my Palette Knife Landscape series, painted on location at Mount Adelaide Reserve in Bothwell, Tasmania.
+TThis original acrylic painting is the first piece in my Palette Knife Landscape series, created on location at Mount Adelaide Reserve in Bothwell, Tasmania.

-Created entirely with a palette knife, the work captures the feeling of standing in the reserve — looking across still water toward low hills beneath a wide Tasmanian sky.
-Thick, layered strokes build movement through the clouds and foreground foliage, while the distant landscape is kept simple and grounded.
+Painted entirely with a palette knife, the work reflects the experience of standing at the edge of the reserve — looking across still water toward low hills beneath a wide Tasmanian sky.
+The layered strokes in the clouds and foreground foliage create movement and texture, while the distant hills remain calm and grounded.

 Painted on a slim canvas, this is a one-of-a-kind original artwork, ready to hang or frame.